sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 21. ONE ACTIVE TASK RULE
 There must be exactly one ACTIVE TASK for the project at any given time.
 Example:
-HERO-02 — Implement desktop hero composition
+HERO-02 — Implement desktop Hero composition
 Only the active task may be worked on.
 An agent is NOT authorized to: